Quanscient/norsu/README.md

 # Norsu

 Norsu is a postgres query code generator for golang.
-It solves a quite narrow problem of writing type-safe SQL queries easily given you've defined your entities in Open API files.
+It solves a quite specific problem of writing type-safe SQL queries easily given you've defined your entities in OpenAPI files.

 You can write a query like this: